unifiedjs/unified/readme.md

 #### `function transformer(node, file[, next])`

 Transformers modify the syntax tree or metadata of a file.
-A transformer is a (generator) function which is invoked each time a file is passed through the transform phase.
+A transformer is a function which is invoked each time a file is passed through the transform phase.
 If an error occurs (either because it’s thrown, returned, rejected, or passed to [`next`][next]), the process stops.

 ###### Parameters